bhardwajRahul/bagel/README.md

 build a high-level understanding.
 Based on your query, it identifies the most relevant topics and **interprets their meaning and structure**.

-Bagel then processes this data in a local cache.
-It writes the relevant topic messages to an **Apache Arrow file** and uses **DuckDB** to generate and execute queries against it.
-This process is repeated as needed, running new queries until Bagel finds the best possible answer to your question.

-The diagram below illustrates this process:

 <p align="center">
   <picture>
     <img src="./doc/assets/llm_math.png" width="80%">
   </picture>
 </p>

+Bagel then processes this data in a local cache.
+It writes the relevant topic messages to an **Apache Arrow file** and uses **DuckDB** to generate and execute queries against it.
+This process is repeated as needed, running new queries until Bagel finds the best possible answer to your question.

 LLMs excel at language but struggle with math.
 Bagel overcomes this by generating **deterministic** DuckDB SQL queries.
 These queries are displayed for you to **audit**, and you can guide Bagel to